Beryl-Jingxin/PyExoCross/docs/source/nonlte.md

 # Calculate stick spectra or cross sections #
 LTE/Non-LTE                             Non-LTE                   # LTE or Non-LTE
-Temperature                             2000                      # Temperature in unit of K WnWlUnit                                wn         cm-1           # Wavenumber (wn in unit of cm-1) or wavelength (wl in unit of um or nm)
+Temperatures                            2000                      # Temperatures in unit of K WnWlUnit                                wn         cm-1           # Wavenumber (wn in unit of cm-1) or wavelength (wl in unit of um or nm)
 Range                                   8000       15500          # Same unit as WnWlUnit
 Absorption/Emission                     Emission                  # 'Absorption' or 'Emission'